bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ## Missing Values

-After graduates schools are removed, are there any columns with missiong values?
+After graduates schools are removed, are there any columns with missing values?

 ```r